shwetajain1022/data-collection-challenge/README.md

 1. Printed the list in part_1_mars_news.ipynb.
 1. Stored the scraped list of dictionary in a file using JSON dumps.

-## Deliverable 2: Scrape and analyse Mars weather data, which exists in a table.
+## Deliverable 2: Scrape and Analyse Mars Weather Data
 --------------------------------------------------------------------------------------------
-Part 2: Scrape and Analyse Mars Weather Data
 All the coding was done in  Jupyter Notebook part_2_mars_weather.ipynb.
 Following are the steps below to scrape and analyse Mars weather data:
 1. Use automated browsing to visit the Mars Temperature Data SiteLinks to an external - https://static.bc-edx.com/data/web/mars_facts/temperature.html.
 Inspected the page to identify which elements to scrape.
 1. Created a Beautiful Soup object and used it to scrape the data in the HTML table.